How To Edit Natural Light in Lightroom

 After making these few slight edits I usually apply a preset.
 Depending on the preset you use, you’ll make a few more minor adjustments to exposure and vibrancy.
 Presets are amazing to apply an overall look to your image that can be consistent throughout an entire session.
 When you apply a preset, you’ll make a few small adjustments and voila!
 A gorgeous image is edited and ready to send to your client.

-The original image is quite dark (since the sun had just become covered by the clouds).
+When your SOOC image is quite dark.
 The very first thing I do is turn up the exposure, shadows and the blacks.
 Then sharpen and adjust the clarity of the image.
-The image itself doesn’t quite ‘pop’ at this point so I added some more contrast to add more color to the photo.
+If the image itself doesn’t quite ‘pop’ at this point so add some more contrast to add more color to the photo.

 If you’re adding a preset to the image (like I did!), you’ll make some minor adjustments after applying it, like shadows, clarity and adjusting the color tone.
 Using a preset in this kind of light can help achieve a whole new look!